alephium/www/src/content/blog/The-Leman-Network-Upgrade-AMA-Most-relevant-topics-and-questions-1fbbc68d4237/index.md

 **Hongchao:** Some of the major changes are:

-- <span id="bd33">A new set of VM instructions and built-in functions to make smart contract development more efficient.
-Examples include sub-contract systems, dynamic array indexing, and built-in functions for debugging and logging.</span>
+- A new set of VM instructions and built-in functions to make smart contract development more efficient.
+Examples include sub-contract systems, dynamic array indexing, and built-in functions for debugging and logging.
-- <span id="9e21">New features at both the language and VM level to make smart contract development more secure.
-Examples include the new asset permission system and external call check system.</span>
+- New features at both the language and VM level to make smart contract development more secure.
+Examples include the new asset permission system and external call check system.
-- <span id="231a">Improvement of the node APIs and SDK to ease the development cycle for smart contracts, including coding, unit testing, integration testing, and deployment.</span>
+- Improvement of the node APIs and SDK to ease the development cycle for smart contracts, including coding, unit testing, integration testing, and deployment.

 The Leman Upgrade enabled us to build a Bridge and prototypes for an NFT Marketplace and a DEX.
 Those projects were not possible or significantly more error-prone and less efficient before the Leman Upgrade.